sboerrigter/harvestmoney/README.md

 ## Environment variables

-Create a `env.js` file to setup the following local environment variables.
+Create a `env.js` file in the project root to setup the following local environment variables.
 See `env.js.example` for an example.

 ```
 export default {